 A: Yes.
-Again, monthly job reports and requests for reimbursements should continue even if little or no work has been completed.
+Monthly job reports and requests for reimbursements should continue even if little or no work has been completed.
 Of course, owners and general contractors should proactively mitigate or reduce such costs whenever possible.
-Question #8 in this section further describes change order requests for time related to COVID-19.
+Q8 in this section further describes change order requests for time related to COVID-19.
 Owners will be expected to fund change orders that increase costs.